SudharsanZen/SudharsanZen.github.io/Akame.md

 **what is akame?**

-Akame is both a framework (Akame-Core) and a game engine(Akame-Engine) for building interactive applications. so to put it straight, these are the things you can do:
+Akame is both a framework (Akame-Core) and a game engine(Akame-Engine) for building interactive applications.
+So to put it straight, these are the things you can do:

   * Use Akame-Core and ignore the Engine.
   * Use Akame-Core and Use the Engine as an IDE for editing the scene.